-They say the base is the place!
-You walk right through it to get to the base area activities, so you might as well enjoy the shops and dining along the way.
-Whether you are coming in the morning or heading out after the lifts have stopped, slow down on your way through the base village.
-There are lots of unique places to shop, dine and enjoy the view.
+They say the base is the best place to be while visiting Winter Park!
+In addition to the base area activities, There is also a variety of stores and restaurants for unbeatable shopping and dining.
+Whether you are coming in the morning for a full day of play, or heading out after the lifts have stopped, slow down on your way through the base village.
+There are lots of unique places to shop, dine and enjoy the breathtaking mountain views!

 BREAKFAST & LUNCH